Institutional proposals are proposals submitted by

 Any faculty member who is interested in responding to a Request for Proposal (RFP) should immediately complete the “Intent to Submit” form on the OSP webpage and send a white paper (one page) to the Vice President for Research within the time specified.
+The faculty member should prepare the white paper as narrative responses to the rating questions listed on the Evaluation Criteria for Institutional Proposals.

 The white paper for institutional proposals must include the following information: